Top 5 Wise Business alternatives: Find the best platform for your business

 Accounting software integrations

-With a Wise multi-currency business account, customers can accept and hold payments in nine currencies and transfer funds to over 70 countries.
-Additional payment options are available for vital markets.
+With a Wise multi-currency business account, customers can accept and hold payments in 22 currencies and transfer funds to over 40 countries.

 Best known for supporting consumers and micro-businesses, Wise offers a simple, fast, but basic service at a low cost.
 For growing businesses with international vendors, suppliers, and customers, it may be more suitable to look at Wise alternatives.

-There are a few alternatives to Wise in Australia that businesses can consider, including Airwallex, OFX, Payoneer, PayPal, and Revolut.
+There are a few alternatives to Wise Business in Australia that businesses can consider, including Airwallex, OFX, Payoneer, Worldfirst, and Revolut Business.

 Airwallex: Founded in 2015, Airwallex is a global financial platform designed for businesses to collect, hold, convert, and send multi-currency payments.